 - Wear wide-brimmed hats and sunglasses — Some studies show that even with sunscreen on, some people still develop melasma.
 It’s thought that longer UV wavelengths may be to blame.
 Dermatologist recommended sunscreens that are physical vehicles such as zinc or titanium oxide, are more protective than chemical sunscreens.
 So, if you’re prone to developing melasma, protective clothing such as polarizable eyewear and wide brimmed hats are a must.

 - Opt for gentle cosmetics and skincare products — If you’re using products that tend to sting or burn when applied, they can worsen melasma.

 - Avoid waxing — Waxing areas such as above the upper lip can cause skin inflammation that worsens melasma.

-If you are interested in learning more about how our melasma treatment options can help your skin, contact Georgia Dermatology Partners at (770) 972-4845 today to schedule an appointment at any of our 4 convenient locations.
+If you are interested in learning more about how getting melasma treatment in Loganville, GA can help your skin, contact Georgia Dermatology Partners at 770.972.4845 today to schedule an appointment at any of our 4 convenient locations.